benjaminion/upgrading-ethereum-book/src/book.md

 ##### `SECONDS_PER_ETH1_BLOCK`

-The assumed block interval on the Eth1 chain, used in conjuction with [`ETH1_FOLLOW_DISTANCE`](#eth1_follow_distance) when considering blocks on the Eth1 chain, either at genesis, or when voting on the deposit contract state.
+The assumed block interval on the Eth1 chain, used in conjunction with [`ETH1_FOLLOW_DISTANCE`](#eth1_follow_distance) when considering blocks on the Eth1 chain, either at genesis, or when voting on the deposit contract state.

 The [average Eth1 block time](https://etherscan.io/chart/blocktime) since January 2020 has actually been nearer 13 seconds, but never mind.
 The net effect is that we will be going a little deeper back in the Eth1 chain than [`ETH1_FOLLOW_DISTANCE`](#eth1_follow_distance) would suggest, which ought to be safer.